About Hefestos

 HEFESTOS is conceived as an open and progressive cooperation space that grows as new organisations join.

-Use the website contact form to inform the HEFESTOS team of your interest in joining the Hub.
-No sensitive or company‑specific data are required at this stage.
+Use the online contact form to joint to HEFESTOS hub.
+No sensitive or company-specific data are required at this stage.

 Members choose how and when to engage, depending on relevance and availability.
 Typical activities include:

-• feedback on analytical drafts (applications map, alternatives landscape, gap analysis),
+• Feedback on analytical drafts such as the applications map, alternatives landscape and gap analysis.

-• participation in pilot actions and potential voluntary pledges (actor‑specific commitments) that demonstrate practical substitution pathways.
+• Participation in pilot actions and potential voluntary pledges that demonstrate practical substitution pathways.

 All tools are designed to avoid any exchange of commercially sensitive information and are moderated by an independent technical secretariat to keep discussions within a safe scope.